DDFar/minds-machines-sf/README.md

 # Minds and Machines Appathon 2017

 ## Overview
-The hackathon challenge and all logistics can be found here: https://mmsf17.devpost.com/
+The hackathon challenge and all logistics can be found here on [devpost](https://mmsf17.devpost.com/).

-Completed projects are due at **4pm Wednesday October 25th** and must be submitted here: https://mmsf17.devpost.com/submissions
+Completed projects are due at **4pm Wednesday October 25th** and must be submitted [here on devpost](https://mmsf17.devpost.com/submissions).

 This requires you create a devpost account in order to be eligible for a prize.
 Please make sure you have consulted the requirements that are specific to each challenge / dataset.